opentelekomcloud-community/otc-api-sign-sdk-csharp/README.md

 # otc-api-sign-sdk-csharp
-SDK for API request signing for C#
+SDK for API request signing for C#.

 > [!Note]